Day of Arafah: Fasting on the Day of Arafah

 Fasting on the Day of Arafah for non-pilgrims is a highly recommended Sunnah which entails a great reward; Allah forgives the sins of two years.
-It was narrated from Abu Qatadah that Muhammad was asked about fasting on the day of 'Arafah and he replied:
+It was narrated from Abu Qatadah that Prophet Muhammad was asked about fasting on the day of 'Arafah and he replied:

 It expiates for the past and coming years.

 Imam An-Nawawi mentioned in his book al-Majmu', "With regard to the ruling on this matter, Imam As-Shafi'i and his companions said: It is mustahabb (recommended) to fast on the day of Arafah for the one who is not in Arafah.
 As for the pilgrim who is present in Arafah, Imam As-Shafi'i in his book Al-Mukhtasar and his followers declared 'It is mustahabb (recommended) for him not to fast'."

 Prohibiting the pilgrims from fasting on these days is a great mercy for them, for fasting will exert undue hardship on the person performing the hajj.
-Above all, Muhammad did not fast while he stood before Allah offering supplications in Arafah.
+Above all, Prophet Muhammad did not fast while he stood before Allah offering supplications in Arafah.
 On the other hand, those who are not performing their hajj may observe fasting to gain the merits of the blessed day.

 In hadith

-Abu Qatada al-Ansari narrated that the prophet Muhammad was asked about fasting on the Day of Arafah, whereupon he said: It expiates the sins of the preceding year and the coming year.
-Also about fasting on the Ashura (10 Muharram) he said: It expiates the sins of the preceding year.
+Abu Qatada al-Ansari narrated that Prophet Muhammad was asked about fasting on the Day of Arafah, whereupon he said: It expiates the sins of the preceding year and the coming year.

-In Sahih Muslim it was narrated from Aisha that the prophet Muhammad said:
+In Sahih Muslim it was narrated from Aisha that Prophet Muhammad said:

 The people would fast on this day to get their bad deeds in the upcoming year, and the past year, taken away.